25 Encouraging Bible Verses for Addiction Recovery

 You may have family or friends who also abuse addictive substances.
 If so, you could serve as part of their support network.
 By listening to their struggles without judging, you could provide an excellent example by living a healthy, God-centered lifestyle.

 By abstaining from drugs, alcohol, or other addictive behaviors, you can demonstrate that victory is possible through Christ.
-Your example can help prevent them from succumbing to their sinful temptations and point them to the One who can bring ultimate victory.
+Your example can help prevent them from succumbing to their sinful temptations.
+You can point them to the One who can bring ultimate victory.

 17. God Listens